Mitigram/Minigram-Presentation/PITCHME.md

   }
 }
 ```
+@snapend

 ---

+@snap[north text-07]

 ```
 $ ./node_modules/.bin/webpack index.js --mode=development
 ```

+@snapend

+@snap[south text-07]

 This command will run the webpack tool that was installed in the node_modules folder, start with the index.js file, find any require statements, and replace them with the appropriate code to create a single output file (which by default is dist/main.js).

+@snapend
 ---

 ```HTML